pojibuh/DynaORM/README.md

 ## Features

-  * both follows traditional 'convention over configuration' mentality for associations, and allows users to place their own names
+  * Both follows traditional 'convention over configuration' mentality for associations, and allows users to place their own names
   * Intuitive API with similar core features to ActiveRecord::Base

 ## Libraries